ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Counter value override by ETL}

 Counters sent by the ETL process always _override_ the existing value on the destination.
-ETL doesn't send _increment_ counter command but it sets the value using _put_ command.
+ETL doesn't send an _increment_ counter command but it sets the value using a _put_ command.

 {NOTE/}